 Provide specific examples: 6.
 Have you examined the entire resource?
 If not, what sections did you review?
 7. What specific concerns do you have about the resource?
 Provide specific examples in the text that support your concerns.
-Cite page numbers or specific location and quote specific passages in the material that demonstrates your concerns.
-8. In place of the challenged material, what high-quality educational resource do you suggest to provide additional information or other viewpoints on this topic.
+Cite page numbers or specific locations and quote specific passages in the material that demonstrate your concerns.
+8. In place of the challenged material, what high-quality educational resource do you suggest to provide additional information or other viewpoints on this topic?
 9. What action are you requesting the principal and/or committee consider?
 10. Do you believe this material contains any worthy qualities?
 If so, what?
-11. In what way does the material fail to support the district's mission and goals?